microsoft/CromwellOnAzure/README.md

 Once deployed, Cromwell on Azure configures the following Azure resources:

-* [Host VM](https://azure.microsoft.com/en-us/services/virtual-machines/) - runs [Ubuntu 16.04 LTS](https://github.com/microsoft/CromwellOnAzure/blob/421ccd163bfd53807413ed696c0dab31fb2478aa/src/deploy-cromwell-on-azure/Configuration.cs#L16) and [Docker Compose with four containers](https://github.com/microsoft/CromwellOnAzure/blob/master/src/deploy-cromwell-on-azure/scripts/docker-compose.yml) (Cromwell, MySQL, TES, TriggerService).
+* [Host VM](https://azure.microsoft.com/en-us/services/virtual-machines/) - runs [Ubuntu 18.04 LTS](https://github.com/microsoft/CromwellOnAzure/blob/421ccd163bfd53807413ed696c0dab31fb2478aa/src/deploy-cromwell-on-azure/Configuration.cs#L16) and [Docker Compose with four containers](https://github.com/microsoft/CromwellOnAzure/blob/master/src/deploy-cromwell-on-azure/scripts/docker-compose.yml) (Cromwell, MySQL, TES, TriggerService).
 [Blobfuse](https://github.com/Azure/azure-storage-fuse) is used to mount the default storage account as a local file system available to the four containers.
 Also created are an OS and data disk, network interface, public IP address, virtual network, and network security group.
 [Learn more](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/)
 * [Batch account](https://docs.microsoft.com/en-us/azure/batch/) - The Azure Batch account is used by TES to spin up the virtual machines that run each task in a workflow.
 After deployment, create an Azure support request to increase your core quotas if you plan on running large workflows.
 [Learn more](https://docs.microsoft.com/en-us/azure/batch/batch-quota-limit#resource-quotas)
 * [Storage account](https://docs.microsoft.com/en-us/azure/storage/) - The Azure Storage account is mounted to the host VM using [blobfuse](https://github.com/Azure/azure-storage-fuse), which enables [Azure Block Blobs](https://docs.microsoft.com/en-us/rest/api/storageservices/understanding-block-blobs--append-blobs--and-page-blobs) to be mounted as a local file system available to the four containers running in Docker.
-By default, it includes the following Blob containers - `cromwell-executions`, `cromwell-workflow-logs`, `inputs`, `outputs`, and `workflows`.
+By default, it includes the following Blob containers - `configuration`, `cromwell-executions`, `cromwell-workflow-logs`, `inputs`, `outputs`, and `workflows`.
 * [Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) - This contains logs from TES and the Trigger Service to enable debugging.
 * [Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) - This database is used by TES, and includes information and metadata about each TES task that is run as part of a workflow.